MP Estate Planning UK

 Penalties and a simple maintenance routine

-HMRC can charge penalties up to £5,000 for failures to register or keep information up to date.
-That makes regular checks worth the small effort.
+HMRC can charge penalties of up to £5,000 for failures to register or keep information up to date.
+That makes regular checks well worth the small effort involved.
+A simple maintenance routine will keep you on track:

-• Set a January reminder for the annual declaration.
+• Set a calendar reminder for the 31 January annual declaration deadline.

 DutyWhenAction

-Tax return (SA900)When liable to income or gains taxFile Self Assessment alongside TRS
+Tax return (SA900)When the trust is liable to Income Tax or CGTFile the Self Assessment Trust and Estate Tax Return alongside TRS updates

-“Keep details current; routine checks avoid costly surprises and speed up dealings with banks and advisers.”
+“Keep details current.
+Routine checks avoid costly surprises and speed up dealings with banks, solicitors and advisers.”

 Special situations: agents, proof of registration and risk of harm reporting

-When trustees are busy or the paperwork is complex, an experienced solicitor or tax agent can step in and handle the online steps for you.
+When trustees are busy or the paperwork is complex, an experienced solicitor or tax agent can step in and handle the TRS registration and updates on your behalf.
+This is particularly useful for trustees who are not confident with online systems.

 What agent authorisation covers (and what it doesn’t)

-Agents may register records on your behalf using the TRS service and can download evidence for banks or advisers.
+Agents may register trusts on your behalf using the TRS service and can download evidence of registration for banks, solicitors or other regulated firms.

-Important: that action does not automatically let an agent file tax returns or act in Self Assessment.
-Separate authorisation is usually required to speak to HMRC about tax affairs.
+Important: agent authorisation for TRS purposes does not automatically allow the agent to file tax returns or act in Self Assessment on behalf of the trust.
+Separate authorisation (usually a 64-8 form) is required before an agent can speak to HMRC about the trust’s tax affairs or submit the SA900.

 Downloading proof for new business relationships

-You can get a PDF called “Get evidence of the trust’s registration” from the online service.
-Banks, mortgage lenders and investment providers often ask for this when a relationship starts.
+You can download a PDF titled “Get evidence of the trust’s registration” from the TRS online service.
+Banks, mortgage lenders, conveyancers and investment providers routinely ask for this document when establishing a new business relationship with the trust.

 Beneficial owners at risk: how to alert HMRC quickly

-If someone named on the record faces a disproportionate risk of harm, you can email trs.riskofharm@hmrc.gov.uk.
+If a person named on the trust’s TRS record faces a disproportionate risk of harm from their details being disclosed, you can email trs.riskofharm@hmrc.gov.uk.
 Use the subject line: “Beneficial owners at risk of harm”.

-• Give the lead trustee’s name and which beneficial owners are at risk.
+• Give the lead trustee’s name and identify which beneficial owners are at risk.

-• Describe the risk (fraud, kidnapping, blackmail, extortion, harassment, violence, intimidation), reasons and how long it may last.
+• Describe the nature of the risk (fraud, kidnapping, blackmail, extortion, harassment, violence or intimidation), explain the reasons and estimate how long the risk may last.

 HMRC reviews requests and replies in writing.
-If they accept the case, assurances last for 12 months.
-Renew the measure between months 11 and 12 if the danger continues.
+If they accept the case, protective measures last for 12 months.
+You must renew the application between months 11 and 12 if the risk continues.

-“If safety is at stake, act promptly and include full details in your email so HMRC can respond swiftly.”
+“If safety is at stake, act promptly and include full details in your email so HMRC can respond without delay.”

 SituationAgent rolePractical action

-New bank or lenderDownload proof PDFShare secure PDF to avoid delays
+New bank, conveyancer or lenderDownload proof of registration PDFShare the secure PDF promptly to avoid transaction delays

-For step‑by‑step help when using an agent, see our practical guide to register your client’s record.
+For step-by-step help when using an agent, see the GOV.UK guide to register your client’s trust.

 Closing a trust on the TRS when assets have been distributed